 The workshop will illustrate the differences between MiFIR Transaction Reporting and other regulatory reporting requirements set out in the overall legislation, including EMIR trade reporting.

-The new transaction reporting provisions are covered by the regulation, which means that these are binding and will take direct effect in all Member State’s from the 3rd January 2017.
+The new transaction reporting provisions are covered by the regulation, which means that these are binding and took direct effect in all Member State’s from the 3rd January 2017.